Internet censorship in Iran: 2010s

 The isolation of the separate network was also touted as an improvement to network security in the wake of Stuxnet.
 A computer virus was also found in Iran's major Kharg Island oil export terminal in April.
 Communications and Technology Minister Reza Taqipour said, "Control over the internet should not be in the hands of one or two countries.
 Especially on major issues and during crises, one cannot trust this network at all."

 In September 2012, Ayatollah Ali Khamenei called on Western leaders to censor the trailer for Innocence of Muslims, which was posted to YouTube.
 Khamenei alluded to bans on Nazi-related or anti-gay sites in some countries, asking, "How there is no room for freedom of expression in these cases, but insulting Islam and its sanctities is free?".

 Starting in mid-2014, the government of then-President Hassan Rouhani sought to ease internet restrictions in the country, with Ali Jannati, the culture minister, likening the restrictions to the ban on fax machines, video recorders, and videotapes after the 1979 revolution.

 In December 2016, Iranian Prosecutor Ahmad Ali Montazeri, who heads Iran's internet censorship committee, banned and closed 14,000 websites and social networking accounts in Iran.
 He underlined that President Rouhani and Interior Minister Rahmani Fazli agreed with him and have addressed "serious warnings" on this issue.

 As of 2018, it is estimated that between 64% and 69% of Iranians are internet users.

 Blocking in 2017–18 protests

-During the 2017–18 Iranian protests, the Iranian government blocked internet access from mobile networks and various websites, including Instagram and Telegram, in an effort to stymie protests.
+During the 2017–18 Iranian protests, the Iranian government blocked internet access for mobile networks and blocked access to various websites, including Instagram and Telegram for all internet users, in an effort to stymie protests.
 At some points, the government completely blocked internet access in Kurdish parts of the country.
 A January 2018 report by four special rapporteurs of the Office of the United Nations High Commissioner for Human Rights expressed concern about the blocking, stating, "Communication blackouts constitute a serious violation of fundamental rights".